flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 If you have a set of not-GCed objects, some of them (victims) may be not GC-ed because they are held by others (culprits).
 Normally, to fix the leaks, you need to fix just culprits.

-The tool detects culprits, so that you know where to focus.
+The tool detects which leaked objects are culprits, so you know where to focus.

 ### Limitations